readysloth-Tools/office-sed/README.md

 `ofsed` can handle *only* substitution commands, because it is most frequent usecase and dealing with line breaks in xml from office files can be kinda tricky.

+If you want to `grep` things from office files, check out [office cat](https://github.com/readysloth-Tools/office-cat)

 ## How to launch

 Most likely you want to launch it like this: